christophenoel/geozarr-spec/geozarr-spec.md

 ### Multispectral Data

-If the optical sensor captures spectral bands for different resolution, it is RECOMMENDED to hold the highest resolution dataset, and children groups the other resolutions.
+If the optical sensor captures spectral bands for different resolution, it is RECOMMENDED to hold the highest resolution dataset in the root group, and provide the other resolutions in children groups.

-By the way, the spectral band itself might be represented in different maneer:
-* If the band is represented in a dedicated array variable, As an array
+The spectral band SHOULD be represented as a dimension (not as an array neither a group).